 Welcome to the Sigmund Freud section of the All About Psychology website.
 From here you will be able to access detailed information and resources relating to the man who is widely considered as one of the most influential and controversial minds of the 20th century.

 Among many other things, the Freud Museum website has a comprehensive education section where you can learn out all about: Psychoanalysis, Freud and religion, Freud and war neuroses, interpretation of Dreams and

 The London Psychoanalytical Society was founded by Ernest Jones on 30th October 1913.
 With the expansion of psychoanalysis in the United Kingdom the Society was renamed the British Psychoanalytical Society in 1919.
 Soon after, the Institute of Psychoanalysis was established to administer the Society’s activities.

-Through its work – and the work of its individual members – the British Psychoanalytical Society has made an unrivalled contribution to the understanding and treatment of mental illness.
+Through its work – and the work of its individual members – the British Psychoanalytical Society has made an unrivaled contribution to the understanding and treatment of mental illness.
 Members of the Society have included Michael Balint, Wilfred Bion, John Bowlby, Anna Freud, Melanie Klein, Joseph Sandler, and Donald Winnicott.

-See following link for more details:
+See following link for full details.